 The mixture of Methylchloroisothiazolinone and Methylisothiazolinone is also listed in the European Cosmetics Regulation and is authorized for use at a maximum concentration of 0.0015% (15 ppm).

 The Scientific Committee for Cosmetic Products and Non-food products intended for Consumers (SCCNFP; now called the Scientific Committee on Consumer Safety, the SCCS, and is the European Commission’s independent committee of scientists which assesses ingredient safety) conducted a safety review of methylisothiazolinone when used alone and published their opinion in 2004.
-Following this, MI was authorized as a preservative for use in leave-on and rinse-off cosmetic products up to a maximum concentration of 0.01% (100ppm).
+Following this, MI was authorized as a Ingredients that prevent or retard bacterial growth, and thus protect cosmetic products from spoilage. for use in leave-on and rinse-off cosmetic products up to a maximum concentration of 0.01% (100ppm).

 In more recent years, publications from the dermatology community reported clinical evidence of an increase in positive skin allergy test reactions to MI in patients suffering from dermatitis through cosmetic use, especially in Europe.
 After reviewing all available new data, in 2013, the SCCS updated its opinion on the use of MI and concluded that in leave-on cosmetic products (including “wet wipes”) no safe concentration had been adequately demonstrated.
 In rinse-off cosmetic products, the SCCS had concluded that concentrations up to 0.0015% (15 ppm) MI are safe.